The following blog article was updated in January 2022.

 The Importance of Hiring a DUI Accident Attorney

-You want an attorney that has experience handling car accident and drunk driving accident cases.
+You want an attorney that has experience handling car accidents and drunk driving accidents cases.
 These attorneys have experience representing victims or surviving family members, and they ensure that the drunk driver is prosecuted.
 Even if the driver is not convicted or does not serve time in jail, your attorney can still seek compensation for your injuries and financial losses.

 Filing a Suit against the Insurance Company

 If you have medical costs or property damage resulting from the drunk driving accident, your attorney may file a lawsuit against the driver or their insurance company – which is done in civil court.

 Any other responsible parties may be named as well and claims filed against their insurance companies.
 For example, someone who hosts a party and allows a guest of that party to leave while apparently intoxicated could be sued.

 Filing a Lawsuit against the Driver Directly